Senior Director of Parent Experience

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This forms the intellectual foundation for the advocacy you'll generate.
-Understand the academic framework before you begin building momentum.
+This forms the foundation of your advocacy efforts.
+Grasp the academic architecture before building momentum.

 👉 Read the whitepaper